usbong/TIME/README.md

 2) share: know-how with MAJORITY<br/>

---> where: know-how : COMPUTER SERVICES
+--> where: know-how : COMPUTER SERVICES<br/>
+--> adds: as know-how, VALUE of gained TIME via system efficiency

 ##